Views & Opinions

 Skills required to meet future goals

 Respondents were then asked to identify the key skills they think would be needed to achieve their goals in the coming years.
-Their responses highlighted the increasing importance of technology (with a strong emphasis on AI), engineering expertise, leadership capabilities, and innovative problem-solving to meet future organisational objectives.
+Their responses highlighted five future-critical skillsets clearly stand out.
+These reflect both strategic direction and practical delivery needs across organisations.

 Top 5 Future Skills